pivotal/blog/content/post/bosh-ssl.md

 certificate was flagged as invalid on Android (but not on other platforms).
 It was fixed by removing the root certificate from the certificate chain file.

+<a name="uaa"><sup>[login]</sup></a>
+UAA's primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of BOSH users, and authenticate users with their BOSH credentials (e.g. `bosh login`).
+CredHub manages credentials like passwords, certificates, certificate authorities, SSH keys, RSA keys and arbitrary values (strings and JSON blobs), CredHub provides a CLI and API to get, set, generate and securely store such credentials.

 ## Bibliography

 <a name="bosh_deployment">